 A compelling maritime statement with a grand legacy as the former British Naval Explorer HMS Beagle, Aqua Blu is the perfect choice to navigate East Indonesia’s vast seas in ultimate comfort, style, and safety.

 This world-class superyacht features a maximum capacity of 30 guests and is available for private hire, which means you’ll get full access to 15-individually designed sea-facing suites, and generous indoor and outdoor spaces spread around five decks.
 Guests will be able to enjoy 360-degree views of picture-perfect landscapes, comfortable day beds, a jacuzzi, and spa to relax in between excursions, as well as golden cocktail hours at the elegant Sky Lounge Bar.

-Aqua Blu is equipped with top-of-the-line non-motorized water sports equipment including kayaks and paddleboards, as well as diving and snorkeling gear.
-Two private speedboats with a capacity of 16 passengers each offer guests the flexibility to explore the deepest parts of each destination.
+Aqua Blu is equipped with top-of-the-line water sports equipment including kayaks and paddleboards, as well as diving and snorkeling gear.
+Two private speed boats, with a capacity of 16 passengers each, offer guests the flexibility to explore the deepest parts of each destination.

 With an unmatched level of personalized service enabled by a highly exclusive crew-to-guest ratio and our boutique size, a trip onboard Aqua Blu can be customized to cater to individual guests’ preferences.
 Whether it is adapting the menus to dietary requirements, or setting the scene for a special celebration, the amazing crew onboard Aqua Blu will be always prepared to deliver a tailor-made, once-in-a-lifetime experience.

-Rates for a 7-night private charter for up to 30 passengers start from US$264,000 and for 12-nights, US$407,000.
-For local Indonesian residents, we are offering exclusive 3- and 4-night private charters to Lombok Straits and Sumbawa for the months of August and September only.
+Rates for a 7-night private charter for up to 30 passengers start from US$44,857 per night and for 12-nights, US$40,416 per night.
+Aqua Blu is also open for individual booking with 7-night sailings in Bali-Komodo, Spice Islands, and Raja Ampat.
 Please contact our reservations team for more information.